embEDUx/documentation/src/background/design/flashtool.md

 This chapter describes the design of the **Flashtool** and its configuration components.

+## Name Of The Deployment Tool

+It seemed obvious to call this tool "**Flashtool**" due to the fact that most of the embedded devices uses flash memories to store their operating system and files.

 ## Automated And Configurable Deployment Tool

-Deploying the software products built with the **embEDUx** system, should be done as easy and as fast as possible the user.
-Therefore a tool should be developed which automates the several steps of the deployment procedure.
+Deploying the software products built with the **embEDUx** system, must be done as easy and as fast as possible the user.
+Therefore a tool must be developed which automates the several steps of the deployment procedure.
 The deployment procedure will differ dependent on the needs of the user, but for all that there are similarities in each deployment procedure.